Quantum mixing on large Schreier graphs: Quantum mixing and resolvent estimates

 \subsection{A general bound on quantum variance}

-The quantity $L_{IJ}(A,K)$ introduced in \eqref{eq:defLL0} is the central object that must be bounded from above in order to prove small-scale quantum mixing.
+The quantity $L_{IJ}(A,K)$ introduced in \eqref{eq:defLL0} is the central object that must be bounded from above in order to prove small scale quantum weak mixing.
 One key tool to control this quantity is to observe that it can be expressed as a trace involving $K$ and two functions of the operator $A$.

 \begin{lemma} For $j = 1,2$, let $I_j \subset \mathbb R$ and $f_j:\mathbb R \to \mathbb R$, $f_j\geq 0$, such that $f_{j} (x) \geq 1 $ on $I_j$.
 Then, for any self-adjoint $A$ and $K$ in $M_N(\mathbb C)$,